Table of Contents

 - Other identified needs that are not determined to be immediate safety concerns;

-- Involvement of systems outside of child welfare;
+- Involvement of systems outside of Children’s Division;

-- A plan that is able to continue beyond the child welfare assessment if a case is not opened for further services.
+- A plan that is able to address any immediate safety concerns and continue beyond the Children’s Division assessment if a case is not opened for further services;

 A Plan of Safe Care should include the family’s safety network, which could be, but not limited to, the following: